The Hierve El Agua Tour is not to be missed during your visit to Oaxaca.

 Heymondo offers low-cost Travel Insurance to keep you covered on all your adventures.

 Once you’ve finished exploring the natural springs on top of Cascada Chica and Cascada Grande you can follow the trail down and around the mountain to the base of the petrified waterfalls.

 It’s around 30-minutes to get down to the bottom of Hierve El Agua and back up again.
 The way down is clearly marked and it’s a combination of a rocky trail and concrete steps suitable for all sorts of travelers.

 My favorite viewpoint of the Cascada Grande petrified waterfall is about halfway down the trail where you can see it from a side-on perspective.

-The rock formations that you can see are other-worldly and are formed by the water that runs down the rock face, creating these large stalactites which are similar to the ones that are found in caves.
+The rock formations that you can see are other-worldly and are formed by the water that runs down the rock face, creating these large stalactites similar to those found in caves.

-The best Instagram worthy photo spots at Hierve El Agua, in my opinion, is at Cascada Chica which has two natural infinity pools with the most incredible mountainous backdrop!
+The best Instagram-worthy photo spot at Hierve El Agua Oaxaca, in my opinion, is at Cascada Chica which has two natural infinity pools with the most incredible mountainous backdrop!

 FOOD & DRINKS AT HIERVE EL AGUA

 At the entrance to Hierve El Agua, you can find dozens of vendors selling all sorts of things including local cuisine, soft drinks, beers, juices, ice cream, hand-made garments, and souvenirs.

 Toilet facilities and change rooms are also available for visitors which are located at the main entrance to Oaxaca Hierve El Agua.